Table of content

 Save In Hiring Budget

 When you’re located in developed countries, tech talents come at a premium.
-In the US, you could be paying around $180 per hour for a developer, but in Ukraine, the same expertise could cost $50.
+In the US, you could be paying around $180 per hour for a developer, but in Eastern Europe, the same expertise could cost $50.

 Cash is the lifeblood of startups and you’ll want to be cautious on how you’re spending them, particularly for recruitment.